cyue0016/polite_minor_thesis/README.md

 ```
 python src/model/LSTM-CNN-multi-GPU-new_vocab.py
 ```
+After 3 epochs, the model should get average 84.4% and 70.2% accuracies on the WIKI and SE domains respectively (for comparison to results from previous works, please refer to [Niu's paper](https://arxiv.org/abs/1805.03162)).

 To test the politeness classifier and apply the politeness score to the forum post excel file as a new csv file, please run
 ```